-Question: Is there any value in group therapy like activities for product managers & product owners?
+Question: Is there any value in group therapy-like activities for product managers & product owners?
 I think there is.
-Here’s 5 reasons, each supported several links as to why … followed by a personal call to action.
+Here are 5 reasons, each supported several links as to why … followed by a personal call to action.

 1. We snicker about it on Twitter

 Did you know laughter can alter dopamine & serotonin activity?
 That cracking-wise is a positive fear response that helps deal with the stress & loss of focus brought on by cortisol, epinephrine, & DOPAC levels in our blood?
 Given the pressures & pain points people of product face daily, is it any wonder why we snort & chortle about it in drive-by Tweets on the topic?

 The probability that a meeting full of product managers devolves into what sounds like a group therapy session approaches 1 the longer the meeting goes.
 (Feel free to call this Garcia’s Law.) ~ 7:13 PM · Aug 14, 2020

 Just had a great call that *started* as a demo of @ProdPad but finished as more of a therapy session, like the Roadmap Clinics I do 🙂

 We talked about how to deal with tricky stakeholders, how to move to a leaner way of working and roadmapping, and a bunch more. — 6:21 AM · Apr 29, 2020

 And then there’s this hilarious gem from Alex Ye … well hilarious if you’re not an engineer 😉